 48. Eat at a Yakiniku Restaurant

 This bucket list activity is for all the carnivores out there.
 At a Yakiniku (grilled meat) restaurant in Tokyo you will be barbecuing your choice of raw grub on your own table top grill.
 If you choose to have your dining experience at the highly rated Yakiniku Jumbo Shirogane, you will be indulging in A5 Kuroge Wagyu, the highest rank of Japanese beef.
-Or you can try some of Tokyo’s other tasty yakiniku restaurants.
+Or you can try some of Tokyo’s other tasty yakiniku restaurants Or take the Night Foodie Tour in Shinjuku that includes a Yakiniku restaurant.

 49. Explore the Ghibli Museum